 One of the busier beaches around Islamorada, Harry Harris Beach and Park offers more than many other beaches nearby.
 With its popularity, make sure to get there early in the morning to get a parking spot and a place to put all your beach gear.

 Harry Harris Beach is located in Tavernier on the island of Key Largo.
 Being closer to Key Largo, you’ll enjoy more options for nightlife, dining, and watersports.

-Around the beach itself, you’ll find plenty to do.
+Around the top-rated Florida Keys beach itself, you’ll find plenty to do.
 Spend the day snorkeling or take a boat rental out onto the emerald-hued water.
-For kids, the playground at Harry Harris Park is large with nearby basketball courts and baseball fields.
+For kids, the playground at Harry Harris Park is large, with nearby basketball courts and baseball fields.